NATO’s approach to space

 NATO’s Space Centre

 The Space Centre reaches out to national space entities to ensure that NATO commanders have access to required space data and services.
-Streamlining requests for space products through a single entity will increase NATO’s responsiveness and support decision making in a timely manner.
+Streamlining requests for space products through a single entity increases NATO’s responsiveness and supports timely decision-making.
+The Space Centre closely follows the developments in the space security environment.

 At the June 2019 Defence Ministers' meeting, Allies adopted NATO's Space Policy.